nandorojo/moti/docs/docs/interactions/use-pressable-interpolate.md

 If you're passing a unique `id` prop to your pressable, you can also isolate this hook to that pressable.

-Say the parent pressable has `id="list"`, and you want to isolate this hook to the `list` pressable:
+Say the parent pressable has `id="menu"`, and you want to isolate this hook to the `menu` pressable:

 ```tsx
 <MotiPressable id="menu">